 By Joshua T. Ream (CLICK HERE FOR JOSH'S CV)

-The Stikine River in Southeast Alaska is considered a biodiversity hotspot and is suspected to be home to all six species of identified native Alaska amphibians.
+The Stikine River in Southeast Alaska is considered a hotspot of amphibian diversity (at least as compared to other parts of the state) and is suspected to be home to all six species of identified native Alaska amphibians.
 As part of my doctoral dissertation in Ethnobiology at the University of Alaska Fairbanks, I have been attempting to expand knowledge of amphibian diversity, distribution and abundance on the Stikine River since 2009, using both conventional and unique methods of data acquisition.
 For more information on the background of this project, CLICK HERE.